stefanocoretta/panman/MANUAL.md

 blocks](#fenced-code-blocks) that are marked with a language name.
 The Haskell library [skylighting](https://github.com/jgm/skylighting) is used for highlighting.
-Currently highlighting is supported only for HTML, EPUB, Docx, Ms, and LaTeX/PDF output.
-To see a list of language names that pandoc will recognize, type
+Currently highlighting is supported only for HTML, EPUB, Docx, Ms, Man, and LaTeX/PDF output.
+To see a list of language names that pandoc will recognize, type `pandoc --list-highlight-languages`.
-`pandoc --list-highlight-languages`.

 The color scheme can be selected using the `--highlight-style` option.